SereinMC/Serein/README_EN.md

 Use `-y` or `-yes` flag to create the project without asking any questions.

-> On the Android platform, `npm link` may not work properly, so ignore the errors it throws.
+> On the Android platform, `npm` may not work properly, so ignore the errors it throws.

-### Build the project
+### Build Project

 Use `serein -b` or `serein --build` to build the current project.

 Executing build in the project directory will automatically build the template Minecraft Resource Package structure in the `build` directory (but not package it to `.mcpack`).

+### Package Project

+Use `serein -p` or `serein -pack` to build and package the current project.

+Executing pack in the project directory will automatically build the template Minecraft Resource Package structure in the `build` directory and package it to `.mcpack`.